-A survey with staff from across the HSCP to gather views on equality priorities, both as a workforce and for delivering services to patients and service users.
+Staff Survey A survey with staff from across the HSCP to gather views on equality priorities, both as a workforce and for delivering services to patients and service users.
 A summary of the findings is available at appendix 4.
-A session with staff from across the HSCP, equality groups and partners to share examples of good practice and discuss priorities moving forward.
+A development session A session with staff from across the HSCP, equality groups and partners to share examples of good practice and discuss priorities moving forward.
 A summary of the findings is available at appendix 5.
-Through the Glasgow Equality Forum and attendance at events and forums.
-Including; regularly linking with colleagues in other HSCP's to share information, research and approach and working closely with the NHS GG&C Equality and Human Rights Team, supporting their engagement process for shared learning and common priorities.
+Ongoing engagement with equality groups Through the Glasgow Equality Forum and attendance at events and forums.
+Working with partners who are also developing new outcomes Including; regularly linking with colleagues in other HSCP's to share information, research and approach and working closely with the NHS GG&C Equality and Human Rights Team, supporting their engagement process for shared learning and common priorities.